GOOD HOSPITAL PRACTICE

 b) commercial and other business intentions;

-c) characteristics of processes. products and projects and changes to these;
+c) Characteristics of processes. products and projects as well as changes to these;

 e) legal and contractual requirements and other requirements to which the organisation is committed;

-h) Performance level of the organisation to be audited as reflected in the occurrence of nonconformities, incidents or customer complaints;
+h) Performance level of the organisation to be audited, as reflected in the occurrence of errors, incidents or customer complaints;

 j) Results from previous audits;